LizMas/terrorism_rivalries_replication/README.md

 #### Description

 This is a paper replication I conducted as the final project for GOV 1006 at Harvard Univerisity.
+You can see my classmates' work <a href = "https://github.com/GOV-1006-Spring-2020/papers">here</a>.

 #### Abstract